enterprise-application-integration/eai-saentis/README.md

     * Then the newest order is written into a new database table "Maxorder" which concludes of just the newest entry always.
 To ensure this, the table is cleared before inserting the new data.

     <img width="500" alt="maxorder_db" src="images/maxorder_db.png">

+* Sending Emails via Talend
+    * We could not send emails via the tSendMail element.
+We tried a lot of different combinations of ports, providers, email adresses and configurations of the element.
+But nothing seemed to help.
+    * In the end, the solution was rather simple.
+Again the antivirus software "Avast" seemed to block all ports for Talend.
+With a deactivation this could be managed.